Jimmmbo/FullOnSec/README.md

 # FullOnSec

-My guide which contains all my learned professional processes and things I pick up on CTF's.
-This will be updated as my knowledge and experience expands.
+The place where I can go to and find all the tools and info I collected on the fly.
+This will be updated as I progress.